Does education actually prepare people for work?

 Time Requirement: 20 – 30 minutes

 Jamie Wood excels in the area of Stress Management Alternatives and Operational Strategizing for Success.
-For the past 9 months, Jamie has been working on a research project with post-secondary students at UBC to help enhance performance and productivity, while decreasing stress.
+For the past 9 months, Jamie has been working on a research project with post-secondary students to help enhance performance and productivity, while decreasing stress.

 Through her work, Jamie has noticed similarities between the maladaptive coping mechanisms students acquire in post-secondary environments and the maladaptive coping mechanisms her corporate clients and employees exhibit in their high performance environments.